 • Can I skip parchment paper?
 Sure.
 Spray foil with cooking spray, wrap salmon fillet tightly in foil and keep same cooking time.

-• If you have large fillet or farmed salmon: Even if it is wild salmon fillet but large or extra thick farmed salmon piece, you probably will have to add 5-10 minutes to the cook time.
-I had thin 1.5 lbs sockeye salmon.
+• If you have large fillet or farmed salmon: Even if it is wild salmon fillet but large or extra thick or farmed salmon piece, you probably will have to add 5-10 minutes to the cook time.
+I had thin 1.5 pounds sockeye salmon.

 • My salmon looks too pink: Some wild salmon varieties like coho has very deep pink color.
 It might appear uncooked but best way is to check with thermometer.
 As long as it is not translucent pink and flakes easily with a fork.